MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/automated-backup.md

 Use the Azure portal to configure Automated Backup when you create a new SQL Server 2016 or later machine in the Resource Manager deployment model.

 In the **SQL Server settings** tab, select **Enable** under **Automated backup**.
-When you enable automated backup, you can configure the following settings:
+When you enable Automated Backup, you can configure the following settings:

 * Retention period for backups (up to 90 days)
 * Storage account, and storage container, to use for backups